 Ian Keene (below) of CTSI (Confederated Tribes of the Siletz Indians) is an award-winning urban forester, restoration ecologist, and fisheries biologist.
 He is currently the Aquatics Program Biologist and serves as the wetlands restoration scientist as well.
 Our students have worked with Mr. Keene for several years, learning forestry from him in his previous role as an urban and restoration forester.
 Mr. Keene is developing field methodologies with our pilots to census large areas of land using drone technology.

 Dave McQuillan is our fixed wing instructor (below).
 Here he is doing initial training for our crew at Netarts Bay, Oregon: Other Than Mapping: We have a new module in using drones for photography and videos, that starts this fall.
 We are actively training with Oregon State University/Sea Grant personal photographing whales as part of a team aboard the R/V Pacific Storm.

 Our instructors for ship-based launches are Todd Chandler (above as offshore drone instructor and whale spotter above training three of our Academy pilots) and Dawn Barlow (grad student below brief students before whale cruise).
 They both work for Dr. Torres, a marine mammal and megafauna expert from the Oregon State University Hatfield Marine Science Center.
 These are photos of a recent training exercise with them aboard the R/V Pacific Storm.

-We have a temporary classroom at the Newport Regional Airport (below right).
+Training facilities We have a temporary classroom at a local airport (shown below right).
 We have an active curriculum based on current flight operations located at this airport.
 Note: We do not fly sUAS at the airport, since FAA doesn’t allow that.

-Our indoor flight training center is the Oregon (US Army) National Guard armory in Newport (shown left), where we also have use of a large open indoor space for precision flying with our trainer drones.
+Our arena flight training center is a nearby National Guard armory (shown above left), where we also have use of a large open indoor space for precision flying with our trainer drones.